🎉 Have a "Plush-fect" Father’s Day!

 That single image explains the changing role of pets better than any industry report.

-A favorite plush toy may look insignificant to humans, but for many pets, familiarity itself can become emotionally meaningful.
+A favorite plush toy may look insignificant to humans, but for many pets, familiarity itself can carry emotional value.
+Just as people become attached to certain objects because of the memories and feelings associated with them, pets may also develop preferences for objects that feel familiar and reassuring.

 We Don’t Just Care About Pets’ Survival Anymore

-One of the clearest signs of pet economy growth is that modern pet care increasingly focuses on emotional well-being rather than simple survival.
+One of the clearest signs of this evolution is that modern pet care increasingly focuses on emotional well-being rather than simple survival.

 Not every form of care is about survival.
 Some forms of care are about emotional comfort.